tlbdk/tlbdk.github.io/pages/management/management.md

 * Management and formal structure
     * Works against the people who do the work taking responsibility and having decision-making competence
 * More people as it requires more formal structure
-* Focus on process and people who focus on process
+* Focus on process and people who only focus on process
 * Project/SCRUM/Agile/"insert your process framework here" Manager, Masters, Leaders, Coaches as a full time job
-* The team might opt to use a project management framework, but if they are spending more than 5-10% or their time/budget on process management something is wrong, this means this role can never be a full time
+* The team might opt to use a project management framework, but if they are spending more than 5-10% of their time/budget on process management something is wrong, this means this type of role can never be a full time
 * Bonuses and promotions
     * Makes people focus on formal structure instead of creating value
 * People who only work with formal structure (process people, managers, etc.)